What are the Advantages and Disadvantages of Value-Based Pricing?

-Value-based pricing is a strategy of assigning prices based on the customers’ perceived value of a product.
+Value-based pricing is a strategy of assigning prices based on the customers' perceived value of a product or service.
 Depending on its execution, your business can reap the benefits of this strategy.
-However, like every pricing strategy out there, it isn’t flawless.
+There are advantages and disadvantages of value based pricing.

 Value-based pricing is one of the popular pricing methods businesses use in setting prices to their products and services.
 It is a customer-centric pricing strategy where companies base their prices on how much their target market believes a product is worth.
 Instead of looking within the company (considering your costs, profit margins, etc.) or laterally (maintaining competitive prices against business competition), this strategy looks outward, towards your target market's needs, wants, and willingness to pay.